Skip to content

 Eligibility & Britain

 Entries should address challenges relevant to Britain, while showing how solutions shaped by British cræft could scale globally.
-We are open to economic, environmental, cultural, infrastructural, or psychological problems, provided the scope is clearly defined.
+We are, of course, concerned with aesthetics.
+Yet, we are open to inventions that leverage craft and tech to respond to all sorts of economic, environmental, cultural, and infrastructural challenges — provided the scope is clearly defined.

 We seek work with deep material or cultural roots in Britain, grounded in its crafts, landscapes, skills, supply chains, or infrastructure, where that rootedness is evident in the thinking and making, not just the narrative.